roma-apps/AppIRC/README.md

 ## Push notifications on mobile devices

-TheLougne support web push notifications, which works (with some limitations) only on Android via PWA.
+The Lounge support web push notifications, which works (with some limitations) only on Android via PWA.

 AppIRC support native push notifications on iOS and Android via FCM.
 FCM push notifications works only with **private** TheLounge mode with additional server code modifications (see below).